NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 Defines details of a tool object.

-- `num` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Number of structures to be created with these parameters
+- `num` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Number of tools to generate with these parameters
-- `guide_rails` (bool, or list of bools): If True, guide rails will be generated to guide the tool in the direction it is oriented.
-If a target exists, the guide rails will extend to the target.
+- `align_distance` (float, or [MinMaxFloat](#MinMaxFloat) dict, or list of
+floats and/or MinMaxFloat dicts): The distance separating the edges of two objects.
+Only used if `align_with` is also set.
+Default: between `1` and `2`
+- `align_with` (string, or list of strings): The label of an object (that already exists in your configuration) with which this tool should be aligned (this tool will be positioned behind the object, so you can push this tool forward into the object).
+Overrides any configured `position` and `rotation_y`.
+Use `align_distance` to set the distance separating the edges of the two objects.
+Default: Use `position`
+- `labels` (string, or list of strings): A label or labels to be assigned to this object.
+Always automatically assigned "tools"
+- `length` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): The length of the tool.
+Tools only have specific sizes and the values much match exactly.
+Valid lengths are integers 4 to 9.
+If shape is set, this value is ignored.
 Default: random
-- `labels` (string, or list of strings): A label or labels to be assigned to this object.
-Always automatically assigned "platforms"
-- `position` ([VectorFloatConfig](#VectorFloatConfig) dict, or list of VectorFloatConfig dicts): The structure's position in the scene
+- `position` ([VectorFloatConfig](#VectorFloatConfig) dict, or list of VectorFloatConfig dicts): The tool's position in the scene
 - `rotation_y` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat)
-dict, or list of MinMaxFloat dicts): The structure's rotation in the scene
+dict, or list of MinMaxFloat dicts): The tool's rotation in the scene
 - `shape` (string, or list of strings): The shape (object type) of this object in each scene.
 For a list, a new shape will be randomly chosen for each scene.
 Must be a valid [tool shape](#Lists).
-If set, `length` and `width` are ignored.
-Default: random
+If set, ignores `length`, `width`, and `tool_type`.
+Default: Use `tool_type`
-- `length` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): The length of the tool.
-Tools only have specific sizes and the values much match exactly.
-Valid lengths are integers 4 to 9.
-If shape is set, this value is ignored.
-Default: Use shape
+- `tool_type` (str, or list of strs): The type of tool to generate, either `rectangular`, `hooked`, or `small`.
+Default: `rectangular` or `hooked`
 - `width` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts):  The width of the tool.
 Tools only have specific sizes and the values much match exactly.
 Valid widths are 0.5, 0.75, 1.0.
 If shape is set, this value is ignored.
+Default: random
+- `material` (string, or list of strings): The material (color/texture) or material category to use on this tool in each scene.
+For lists, a new material will be randomly chosen for each scene.
+Default: TOOL_MATERIALS
+- `surrounded_by_lava` (bool, or list of bools): Whether or not this tool will be surrounded by lava.
+If True, width of lava will be 1.
-Default: Use shape
+Default: False

 #### TripleDoorConfig